andrew/ultimate-awesome/README.md

 - [Awesome-Gamedev](https://github.com/FronkonGames/Awesome-Gamedev) - A curated collection of resources to game development.
 - [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.
 - [awesome-brazil-data](https://github.com/juliohm/awesome-brazil-data) - Curated list of Brazilian datasets for anyone interested in studying the country.
-- [awesome-newsletter-tools](https://github.com/marcelkooi/awesome-newsletter-tools) - 😎  Awesome list of email newsletter tools, platforms, media, and software.
+- [awesome-techforgood](https://github.com/TechforgoodCAST/awesome-techforgood) - A selection of projects, organisations and useful tools for social-impact tech.
 - [awesome-image-rectification](https://github.com/bchao1/awesome-image-rectification) - 📝 A curated list of image rectification papers.
 - [awesome-model-compression](https://github.com/ChanChiChoi/awesome-model-compression) - Papers about model compression.
 - [awesome-marketing](https://github.com/ronakganatra/awesome-marketing) - A living document of hand-picked resources for marketers.
-- [awesome-techforgood](https://github.com/TechforgoodCAST/awesome-techforgood) - A selection of projects, organisations and useful tools for social-impact tech.
 - [awesome-odroid-go](https://github.com/chrisdiana/awesome-odroid-go) - 🕹 A collection of awesome ODROID-GO emulators, games & resources 👾.
 - [awesome-hbase](https://github.com/rayokota/awesome-hbase) - A curated list of awesome HBase projects and resources.
 - [awesome-distributed-ml](https://github.com/Shenggan/awesome-distributed-ml) - A curated list of awesome projects and papers for distributed training or inference.